ARE YOU IN?

 Join us for email updates

 Wilmot is in the transition between the western highlands of New Hampshire, a range of mountains that extends south from the White Mountains to Massachusetts, and the hilly to flat country of the greater Merrimack River drainage.
-The landscape of the town includes uplands with elevations between 3,000 and 1,000 feet above sea level covered with a mixed deciduous and coniferous forest at the lower elevations to a mostly coniferous forest of spruce and fir at the higher elevations.
-The lowlands, which descend to ~750 feet above sea level in Wilmot Flat, are often sandy or covered in wetlands because the drainages are disrupted by glacial deposits.
+The landscape of the town includes uplands with elevations between 3,000 and 1,000 feet above sea level covered, with a mixed deciduous and coniferous forest at the lower elevations to a mostly coniferous forest of spruce and fir at the higher elevations.
+The lowlands, which descend to ~750 feet above sea level in Wilmot Flat, are often sandy or covered in wetlands because the drainages are disrupted by glacial and post-glacial deposits.
 Towering white pines dominate the sandier plains and the wetlands are full of red maples, alders, dogwoods, hollies, and sweet pepperbush.

 Many local survey maps label this branch of the Cascade Brook variously as the Blackwater River or Tannery Brook.
 The USGS shows the headwaters to be above the wetland pond (called Chandler Brook Wetlands on the 2018 USGS topographical map) in the Esther Currier Wildlife Refuge in New London.
 The brook flows into Pleasant Lake and then out again, drawing attention to the fact that Pleasant Lake was made larger at some point in the past by dam and berm at its southern end.
-That is, Cascade Brook once joined another brook that has now been drowned by the lake.
+That is, Cascade Brook once joined another brook that has now been drowned by the expanded lake.

-This branch has two named tributaries.
-Whitney Brook flows off the upland on the New London/Wilmot border east of Pleasant Lake and meets the Cascade Brook in the woods somewhere east of and behind the Park n Go Market.
+This north branch has two named tributaries.
+Whitney Brook flows southward off the upland on the New London/Wilmot border east of Pleasant Lake and meets Cascade Brook in the woods somewhere east of and behind the Park n Go Market.
 Cassey Brook heads up near Pedrick Road, north of Wilmot Center, crosses both Wilmot Center and Shindagin roads, and flows into Tannery Pond.

-The 1956 USGS topographical map labels the south branch as Cascade Brook.
-This stream heads up in North Sutton in Cascade Marsh and flows through the “Low Plain,” an area of jumbled glacial topography on the New London/Wilmot border, under NH Route 11 near Kearsarge Valley Road and joins the other branch just below the Tannery Pond dam.
+The 1956 USGS topographical map labelled the south branch as Cascade Brook.
+This stream heads up in North Sutton in Cascade Marsh and flows through the "Low Plain," an area of jumbled glacial topography on the New London/Wilmot border, under NH Route 11 near Kearsarge Valley Road and joins the other branch just below the Tannery Pond dam.
 The stream may have been called Collins Brook by some in the past.
-This branch has another tributary that flows down off the the northwest side of Mount Kearsarge from the vicinity of Cascade Road.
+This branch has another unnamed tributary that flows down off the the northwest side of Mount Kearsarge from the vicinity of Cascade Road.

-Kimpton Brook was once lined by the largest concentration of mills in town and was originally called “Center Brook.”
-The mills were located from Wilmot Center northward to the Springfield line.
+Kimpton Brook was once lined by the largest concentration of mills in town and was originally called "Center Brook."
+The mills were located from Wilmot Center north to the Springfield line.
 The remnants of dams, flumes, and foundations can still be seen in many places.
 This stream heads up a mile northwest of the Wilmot/Springfield line in a small pond.
 It then falls through 1,000 feet of elevation over 7 miles to its mouth at Eagle Pond.

 Kimpton Brook passes through two large wetlands that are mosaics of marsh and shrub-swamp.
-One of them is near the junction of Stearns Road and NH Route 4A.
+One of them is south and east of the junction of Stearns Road and NH Route 4A.
 In the early 1970s there was a proposed scheme to build a dam and create a lake there.
 This was never undertaken.
 The other wetland is immediately north of Wilmot Center and can be viewed from the Wilmot Public Library.
 Historical filling in the center created the wetland by narrowing the valley to a stone-lined flume that passes just west of the town hall.
 Flooding is increasingly common in the drainage and the brook has inundated the town hall several times.
 The flooding is exacerbated when beaver dams give way during storms.